rsdoiel/antenna/archives/2025/science_and_technology_2025.11.md

 ## Datacenters near Heathrow seemingly stay up as substation fire closes airport

-date: 2025-03-21, updated: 2025-03-21, from: The Register (UK I.T.
+date: 2025-03-21, updated: 2025-03-22, from: The Register (UK I.T.
 News)

 <h4>Power outage means no flights for 24 hours.
 And chaos.
-Lots of chaos</h4> <p>London’s Heathrow Airport will close on Friday after a fire in an electricity substation it relies on caused a power outage - but nearby datacenters seem not to be unaffected.…</p>
+Lots of chaos</h4> <p>London’s Heathrow Airport will close on Friday after a fire in an electricity substation it relies on caused a power outage - but nearby datacenters seem to be unaffected.…</p>

 <br>